MBM1607/songs-api/README.md

 ### Database initialization

-Run rails console and import the data from csv into the new postgres database
+Run rails console and import the data from csv into the new postgres database.

 ```bash
 rails c